torvalds/linux/Documentation/admin-guide/mm/concepts.rst

 Many multi-processor machines are NUMA - Non-Uniform Memory Access - systems.
 In such systems the memory is arranged into banks that have different access latency depending on the "distance" from the processor.
-Each bank is referred to as a `node` and for each node Linux constructs an independent memory management subsystem.
+Each bank is referred to as a `node` and for each node GNU/Linux constructs an independent memory management subsystem.
 A node has its own set of zones, lists of free and used pages and various statistics counters.
 You can find more details about NUMA in